springrabbit/colorthunder/README.md

 A few notes about the sections above:

-    "Stable tag" is not needed for themes
-    "Tags" is not needed since these are parsed from the style.css file "Requires at least" is the lowest version that the plugin will work on "Tested up to" is the highest version that you've successfully used to test the theme.
+    "Requires at least" is the lowest version that the plugin will work on "Tested up to" is the highest version that you've successfully used to test the theme.
 Note that it might work on higher versions... this is just the highest one you've verified.

-Frequently Asked Questions

-    A question that someone might have?

-An answer to that question.
 Copyright

 Colorthunder WordPress Theme, Copyright 2020 Springrabbit https://github.com/springrabbit/ Colorthunder is distributed under the terms of the GNU GPL